atyagi/site/src/data/hero/index.md

   of what we can do forward.
   <br><br>
-  Some of my latest interests have been in Machine Learning, Data Analysis, Cloud Computing, and Infrastructure.
+  Some of my latest interests have been in Machine Learning, Data Analysis, and Cloud Computing, especially applied in unique and interesting ways.
   <br><br>
   In my free time, I enjoy cooking and food, music, and sports.
-linkTo: '/'
+linkTo: ''
-linkText: 'View My Profile'
+linkText: ''
 ---
+Note: add linkTo and linkText to render button